cryptocode/bio/README.md

 <img src="https://user-images.githubusercontent.com/34946442/143932794-213c6eaa-76ca-4f98-985f-345d1fc8e925.png" width=100 height=100>

 Bio is a Lisp dialect written in Zig.
-Features include macros, garbage collection, error handling, a module facility, and a small standard library.
+Features include macros, garbage collection, error handling, a module facility, a repl, and a small standard library.

-*NOTE: Bio is the result of a [Let's-write-a-Lisp article](https://cryptocode.github.io/blog/docs/bio-introduction/) and is no longer maintained beyond upgrading to new Zig versions.*
+*NOTE: Bio is the result of a [Let's-write-a-Lisp article](https://cryptocode.github.io/blog/docs/bio-introduction/) and is currently not maintained beyond occasionally upgrading to new Zig versions.
+Currently targets Zig v.0.16.*

 Example: